Antlion931/ObsidianNotes/Definitions/UART.md

 Data frame could be 8 bit long if parity bit is used, or as long as 9 bits if there is no parity bit.

 ### Why there is a stop bit?
 It is good question, if every packet is the same size, and we already have a start bit to synchronise devices, why there is a stop bit necessary?
-It wouldn't be necessary if we lived in perfect world, but we are not living in one.
-Connection could be started while there is already packet in wire, or start bit was missing.

-Take a look at this: **0 xxxx xxxx 1 ...**
-We can be almost sure that it is correct packet, however if we got something like this: **0 xxxx xxxx 0 ...**
-We know that it is not whole packet, so we left shift, and try to match our pattern of **start(0) data(xxxx xxxx) end(1)**.
-So it is used to synchronise devices and another way of checking if data was corrupted.
+It would work in ideal world, however receiver might need some time to get ready to read new packet of data, that's why there is stop bit that might be 1, 2 or even 1.5 bit long.